Exchange Server Traffic Reports

 - Server to server Exchange traffic in terms of the number and size of the messages sent.

-- Exchange Mail Delivery time taken by a server is monitored to check if it falls within an acceptable range.
+- Mail delivery time taken by a server to check if it falls within an acceptable range.

-- The server performance is closely monitored in terms of the number of messages sent and received by the server within any given time period with clear data on the number of internal and external messages split up.
+- Server performance in terms of the number of messages sent and received by the server within any given time period.

-- Not just with count of messages, an Exchange server performance can also be evaluated based on the size of messages handled by the server.
+- Exchange server performance based on the size of messages handled by the server.

 Why is it that important?